-Planning Fees and Charges 6.7
+6.7 Planning Fees and Charges

-Position Statement Local Government should achieve substantial recovery/fee for service in the delivery of its planning services; and any change to the fee structure should be carried out in consultation with the entire Local Government sector.
+Position Statement Local Government should achieve substantial cost recovery/fee for service in the delivery of its planning services; and any change to the fee structure should be carried out in consultation with the entire Local the Planning and Development Regulations 2009 was undertaken in 2012 with a sample of Local Government planning departments.
+It was recommended that a full review should occur, as the present system is cumbersome and a recent review and proposed recommendations have wider implications for Local Government and other key stakeholders.